pollen8/fabrik/README.md

 Press 'purge cache' and then 'Discover'
 Select the Fabrik package and press install.

+If you have already installed the fabrik component and want to install additional plugins, select those plugins and press install.

 Please check that the installed plugins are published before using fabrik.

 Upgrading